Dmitri9149/Rust_Tokenizers/README.md

 hippopotomonstrosesquippedaliophobia : ["🔺h", "🔹i🔹", "🔹p🔹", "🔹p🔹", "🔹o🔹", "🔹p🔹", "🔹o🔹", "🔹t🔹", "🔹o🔹", "🔹m🔹", "🔹o🔹", "🔹n🔹", "🔹s🔹", "🔹t🔹", "🔹r🔹", "🔹o🔹", "🔹s🔹", "🔹e🔹", "🔹s🔹", "🔹q🔹", "🔹u🔹", "🔹i🔹", "🔹p🔹", "🔹p🔹", "🔹e🔹", "🔹d🔹", "🔹a🔹", "🔹l🔹", "🔹i🔹", "🔹o🔹", "🔹p🔹", "🔹h🔹", "🔹o🔹", "🔹b🔹", "🔹i🔹", "a🔻"]
 ========================
 ```
-In the case the results for familiar and unfamiliar words are similar.
+In the case the tokenizations for familiar and unfamiliar words are similar.
 Words of both types are splitted on 'decorated characters'.

-After 5746 merges (all tokens are merged into original words), we use  "❗" as "UNCNOWN" token:
+After 5746 merges (all tokens are merged into original words) we have ( "❗" is used as "UNCNOWN" token):
 ```
 ======================
 forgetting : ["🔺f🔹o🔹🔹r🔹🔹g🔹🔹e🔹🔹t🔹🔹t🔹🔹i🔹🔹n🔹g🔻"]